slackapi/java-slack-sdk/README.md

 ### Getting Started

-Check the latest version on [the Maven Central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.seratch%22%20a%3A%22jslack%22).
+Check the latest version on [the Maven Central repository](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.seratch%22%20AND%20a%3A%22jslack%22).

-The following is a Maven example.
+The following is an example using Maven.
 Of course, it's also possible to grab the library via Gradle, sbt and any other build tools.

 ```xml
 <groupId>com.github.seratch</groupId>